 In the fasting state, insulin levels fall.
 This is the signal for your body to switch energy sources from food to stored body fat from your fat cells and start burning it for energy.

 As each of our bodies works differently, the time needed to reach this fasting state also varies.
 On average, your body will start burning ketones after 8-10 hours of fasting.
 However, it can be accelerated by exercise or following low-carb a.k.a.
-Keto diet before beginning the fast.
+Keto diet before starting the fast.

 Bear in mind you will also be skipping around 1500- 2000 calories each day you’re fasting.
 This means fewer calories for your body to burn, promoting weight management or weight loss.